holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

    but we will get to it.
 We will also reuse previously created `fetchHotelPhotos` function very soon.

 <blockquote>
-For route and HTTP request / response handling, I'll be using [Koa](http://koajs.com/), but you can use whatever you like, e.g. [Express](http://expressjs.com/).
+For route and HTTP request / response handling, I'll be using <a href="http://koajs.com/">Koa</a>, but you can use whatever you like, e.g. <a href="http://expressjs.com/">Express</a>.
 </blockquote>

 Koa expects, for each route, a function to be passed (we already have it, though it's empty),